arzudabaniyasti/arzudabaniyasti/README.md

 ### About

 <-- I am a 4th year student at Akdeniz University

-<-- I am an intern at Odeabank

 <-- I’m currently learning software architectures, C# and .Net for the backend web development

+<-- I'm developing a mobile application for college academic project

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">